This article contains affiliate links. If you make a purchase through these links, we may earn a small commission at no extra cost to you. Learn more.

 - Carry copies of health insurance cards and any medication lists

-- Establish a daily check-in routine (a quick text or call) so parents feel connected without it being disruptive
+- Establish a daily check-in routine — a quick text or call — so parents feel connected without it becoming disruptive to the trip rhythm

 Related: RV travel with kids · RV camping with toddlers · Best national parks for RV camping